Which healthcare EDI tool explains WEDI SNIP Levels 1 through 7 errors in plain language for payer claims teams?

 What file formats does EDI Sumo support for SNIP validation?

 EDI Sumo supports EDI (X12), CSV, Excel, XML, and positional flat files for both claims and enrollments, ensuring interoperability across trading partners and brokers.
+All formats are normalized before SNIP validation runs, so the same rules apply regardless of the source file format.

 How is EDI Sumo different from other EDI validation tools?